 Xarelto (rivaroxaban) is a prescription brand-name medication.
-The Food and Drug Administration (FDA) has approved it to treat or prevent blood clots in adults in certain situations.
+The Food and Drug Administration (FDA) has approved it to treat or prevent blood clots in adults and children, in certain situations.

-Xarelto comes as tablets that you take by mouth.
+Xarelto comes as an oral tablet and an oral liquid suspension.
 It contains the active drug rivaroxaban.
 This drug belongs to a group of drugs called anticoagulants, which are also known as blood thinners.
 Xarelto works by inhibiting (blocking the action of) a blood clotting factor in the body called Factor Xa.
 It’s currently only available as a brand-name medication.

-For information on the dosage of Xarelto, including its form, strengths, and how to take the drug, keep reading.
+For information on the dosage of Xarelto, including its forms, strengths, and how to take the drug, keep reading.
 For a comprehensive look at Xarelto, including its full uses, see this article.

 This article describes typical dosages for Xarelto provided by the drug’s manufacturer.
 When taking Xarelto, always follow the dosage prescribed by your doctor.

-Xarelto is approved to treat or prevent blood clots in adults in certain situations.
-Below is information on normal dosages.
+Xarelto is approved to treat or prevent blood clots in certain people.
+Below is information on typical dosages.

-The typical dosage for Xarelto depends on the condition you’re taking the drug for.
-The following information describes dosages that are commonly used or recommended for each indication Xarelto is used to treat or prevent.
-Indication refers to the condition you’re taking Xarelto to treat or prevent.
+The normal dosage for Xarelto depends on the condition you’re taking the drug for.
+The following information describes dosages that are commonly used or recommended for each indication Xarelto is used for.
+(Indication refers to the condition you’re taking Xarelto to treat or prevent.)
 However, be sure to take the dosage your doctor prescribes for you.

-Dosage for reducing the risk of stroke and blood clots in people with AFib
+Dosage for reducing risk of stroke and blood clots in adults with AFib

-Xarelto is used to reduce the risk of stroke and blood clots in people who have atrial fibrillation (AFib) that’s not caused by a heart valve problem.
-The typical dosage of Xarelto for this use is 20 milligrams (mg) once per day in the evening, with food.
+Xarelto is used to reduce the risk of stroke and blood clots in adults who have atrial fibrillation (AFib) that’s not caused by a heart valve problem.
+The typical dosage of Xarelto for this use is 20 mg once per day in the evening, with food.

 Dosage for preventing DVT and PE after hip or knee replacement

-Xarelto is used to prevent deep vein thrombosis (DVT) and pulmonary embolism (PE) after hip replacement or knee replacement surgery.
-DVT is a clot that breaks free from a vein deep in the body (usually your leg or pelvis).
-And PE is a clot that breaks free from a vein and travels towards your lungs.
+Xarelto is used in adults to prevent deep vein thrombosis (DVT) and pulmonary embolism (PE) after hip replacement or knee replacement surgery.
+DVT is a clot that forms in a vein deep in the body (usually your leg or pelvis).
+And PE is a clot that breaks free from a vein and travels toward your lungs.

 The typical dosage of Xarelto after hip replacement is 10 mg per day for 35 days.
 And, the typical dosage after knee replacement is 10 mg per day for 12 days.
 For these uses, you can take Xarelto with or without food.

-Your doctor will typically start your Xarelto treatment while you’re still in the hospital after your procedure.
+Your doctor will typically start your Xarelto treatment while you’re in the hospital after your procedure.

 If you’ve had DVT or PE and you’ve taken blood thinners for at least 6 months to treat it, your doctor may have you start taking Xarelto.
 The typical dosage for this use is 10 mg once per day, either with or without food.